-- You start to crave junk food (chips, candy, sugar).
+- You start to crave foods without much nutritional value.
 It’s likely that if you’re ignoring hunger cues, you’re also paying little attention to what food you might actually need to power through your dancing.

 A common practice that encourages you to ignore your hunger altogether:

 It’s true.
 Most diets suggest that you ignore your hunger cues and undereat to meet your goals.
 I’m sure you’ve heard the myth of “calories in vs. calories out” and the principle that to lose weight, all you need to do is create a calorie deficit.